picturamundi/36-qui/README.md

   - **Layers**: Compensate for reduced number of keys by using layers (think Shift key on steroids).
   - **Tap-hold**: Get more functionality out of each key by programming a tap output as well as a hold output, as opposed to having dedicated hold keys (e.g. mods) and dedicated tap keys (e.g. letters, numbers. etc.)

+In reality, every one of these alternative keyboard features has pretty big disadvantages alongside the advantages.
+Take layers: they often simply replace the physical effort of reaching for keys with the physical effort of complicated key combos as well as the mental effort of keeping track of them.

+In my experience, tiny keyboards work only if you can very carefully balance the pros and cons of layers, tap-holds, and so on, in order to get them to behave well in unison.

-When it comes to this specific layout, there are two main ergonomic features that I've prioritized in order to make it comfortable and fun for me to type on, and which I'll explain below.
+There are two main ergonomic features that I've prioritized in order to try and solve things like the layer problem, making it comfortable and fun for me to type with this layout.
 I call them:

 1. Home accessible keys
 2. Hand-matching